coderefinery/neic-ahm-2021/slides.md

 	- Personalized emails with room numbers
 	- Zoom name = “(5) Richard Darst” or “(5,H) Richard Darst”

-- The designated helper was very often someone who already attended a CodeRefinery in-person workshop or someone in charge of technical support for the team
+- The designated helper was very often someone who already attended a CodeRefinery in-person workshop, or someone in charge of technical support for the team

 *This is how we effectively scaled...*